INTERVIEW-South Africa's mines minister open to talks with companies on new charter

 Zwane also said exploration permits for shale gas would likely be issued before the end of this year and fracking could begin in two years.

 South Africa’s recoverable gas reserves from onshore shale and offshore gas fields was estimated in 2015 at about 19.5 trillion cubic feet (TCF).
 Officials say it would take about a decade to significantly develop these gas resources.
-(Reporting by Ed Stoddard, Additional reporting by Tanisha Heiberg; Editing by Adrian Croft)
+(Reporting by Ed Stoddard; Editing by Adrian Croft)